Kong/docs.konghq.com/docs/platform-install.md

 ## Authentication
 - **SSH authentication**:  Generate and add an SSH key to your GitHub account.
 For more information, see [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [Adding a new SSH key to your GitHub account](https://docs.github.com/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) in _GitHub Docs_.
-- (Personal access token authentication only) Create a personal access token for your GitHub account.
+- **Personal access token authentication**: Create a personal access token for your GitHub account.
 For more information, see [Creating a personal access token](https://docs.github.com/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in _GitHub Docs_.

 ## MacOS Dependency Installation